Roberts Bluķis

 Roberts Bluķis (4 April 1913 – 14 April 1998) was a Latvian ice hockey and basketball player.
-In ice hockey he played for Rīgas US, HK ASK Rīga, and Dinamo Riga during his career.
-Bluķis also played for the Latvian national team at the 1936 Winter Olympics and four World Championships.
+Throughout his career, he played ice hockey for Rīgas US, HK ASK Rīga, and Dinamo Riga.
+Bluķis also played hockey for the Latvian national team at the 1936 Winter Olympics and in four World Championships.
+He finished his career after World War II with three seasons at Augsburger HC.

+In basketball, he was a three-time Latvian champion and played for the Latvian national team at the 1935 and 1937 International University Games.

 He studied at the Riga Technical University, earning a degree in engineering, and moved to Germany and then the United States after the Second World War.
+There he worked in civil service with the US Army Corps of Engineers.